Jungyoonlim/Simulation/README.md

 - [] TODO: Testing for backend and frontend.
 - [] TODO: Users to Interact with 3D Model.
 (Need to think more on how to interact with the model)
 - [] TODO: How can I make this a robotics full comprehensive software?
 - [] TODO: Just by describing where to go in English, make the robot / 3D object to move.
-(Need to expand on this)
+(Need to expand on this) -- 3D Environmental Mapping: Use 3D modeling to map out terrains and underwater topographies, aiding in the study of habitats, tracking changes, and planning conservation efforts.

 - [] TODO: LLM to build a 3D model?

 - [] TODO: What's useful software for robotics?